 We are blessed with a comfortable sedentary lifestyle, entertainment, convenience foods and smart gadgets.
 Unfortunately, these unnatural tools deprive the brain of natural experiences and affect how the brain develops.
 This is when we see children having difficulty or requiring extra efforts to reach milestones.

-On the other hand, to develop optimally, it is more than just movement and experiences.
+On the other hand, to develop optimally, is more than just movement and experiences.
 There are as many as 600 points of observable milestones from birth to 5 years old to be achieved.

 Various types of neurological age-appropriate activities and experiences are required to help lay the neural pathways properly so that the brain can function seamlessly with multiple tasks.
 When all of these milestones are achieved, the brain is integrated to perform optimally.